 Rarely, chapped lips could be a sign that a newborn is deficient in certain nutrients.
 Without the right balance of nutrients, the lips may not stay looking healthy.
 People who suspect that their newborn has any nutritional deficiencies should speak to a doctor.

 Kawasaki disease is an uncommon condition that affects babies and children.
 It causes prolonged fever and inflammation of the blood vessels.
-The disease usually appears between the ages of 6 months and 2 years, and the incidence is very low in infants under 3 months old.
+The disease

 As well as red, chapped lips, Kawasaki disease can cause fever, a red rash, and swollen arms and legs.